 - a.
-If the goal was not met, what actionable strategies could be implemented to address the area of need? - i.
-Establishing a school calendar for faculty and stakeholders - ii.
-Accumulating additional devices and creating an additional lab space for testing administration - iii.
-Continue to reiterate to the faculty, staff, students, and other stakeholders the importance of completing all 3 sessions of the testing administration. - b.
-If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level? - i.
-Goal was not met.
+If the goal was not met, what actionable strategies could be implemented to address the area of need? - b.
+If the goal was met, what strategies will be implemented to sustain the progress that was made and go to the next level?
+Continued use of the Math Inventory and communication about student growth goals. - c.
 If the outcomes exceeded the goal, what are the next steps?